 The 12 Best Foods for Unblocking Your Arteries

-Besides adding these foods to your diet, to unblock your arteries, you need to avoid toxic habits like using alcohol and tobacco.
+In addition to adding these foods to your diet for unblocking your arteries, it's important to avoid toxic habits like consuming alcohol and tobacco.
 You also need to exercise.

 “You are what you eat,” as they say.
 This couldn’t be truer when it comes to unblocking your arteries.

-People who eat unhealthy diets suffer from the consequences (obesity, cholesterol, hypertension, etc.).
+People who have unhealthy diets suffer from the consequences (obesity, cholesterol, hypertension, etc).
 This includes clogged arteries that can seriously affect their health.

 In this article, we want to tell you about the best foods for unblocking your arteries and preventing cardiac problems.

 The best foods for unblocking your arteries

 Progressive artery blockage (atherosclerosis) is a problem that is more and more common in Western countries.

 It causes more deaths per year than smoking or alcohol.
 Worst of all, it’s a silent enemy that doesn’t have any signs.

 The walls of your arteries fill up with fats from the food you eat.